 Our first African safari – a dream come true.
 My husband and I had been planning this trip for over a year and had included all of our wish list items.
-The only optional excursion offered on our tour was a hot air balloon ride over the Maasai Mara.
+The only optional excursion offered on our tour was a hot air balloon safari in the Masai Mara.
 We decided to opt in for this activity, though I was very apprehensive going into it.
 I have a huge fear of heights and I was not sure if I would be able to handle the ride without getting a bad case of vertigo.
 I was really torn, because this would be a once in a lifetime activity and there was no turning back once it started.

 We started our first full day in Kenya’s Masai Mara Reserve with an early morning hot air balloon ride over the grasslands, floating softly over the landscape as the sun rose behind us.
 We looked down on these wilderbeests as they strutted along, their bodies half covered by the tall grasses that covered the landscape from horizon to horizon.

 Such and amazing and memorable experience in an amazing location.